-Navistar appreciates your interest in our products and website.
+Navistar, Inc. (“Navistar”), and its affiliates and subsidiaries appreciates your interest in our products and services.
 Your privacy is important to us, and we want you to feel comfortable viewing our website and providing information to us.
-We may change or add to this privacy statement so we encourage you to review it periodically.
+We may change or add to this privacy statement, so we encourage you to review it periodically.

-Any personal information you may choose to share with us on a website may be used for marketing research or other marketing and service related purposes, such as updates and customer satisfaction.
-This information will not be disclosed to anyone outside of Navistar or its subsidiaries, affiliates or licensed dealers unless required by law.
+Any personal information you may choose to share with us may be used for marketing research or other marketing and service-related purposes, such as updates and customer satisfaction.
+This information will not be disclosed to anyone outside of our company, or its parent company (including its respective subsidiaries and affiliates), subsidiaries, affiliates, authorized resellers, business partners, component manufacturers or licensed dealers, unless required by law.
 We do not exchange or sell your personal information to any other company.

 Site Traffic Monitoring

-By using one of our websites, you consent to our use of visitor information as outlined in this online Privacy Statement.
-When a visitor registers on our site, he or she may choose to opt-out of any direct communications.
+By providing information to us, you consent to our use of information provided as outlined in this online Privacy Statement.
+When a visitor registers on our website, he or she may choose to opt-out of any direct communication.
 A registrant may also choose to opt-out of direct communications at a later date.

-Copyright 2018 Navistar, Inc. All rights reserved.
-The text, images, graphics, sound files, animation files, video files and their arrangement on the Navistar website are all subject to copyright and other intellectual property protection.
-Material displayed on our site may be downloaded for non-commercial, personal use only, provided that all copyright and other proprietary notices contained in the materials are not removed.
-The contents of our site may not be distributed, modified, transmitted, reused, or reported for commercial purposes without the express written permission of Navistar.
-The Navistar site may also contain images that are subject to the copyright rights of their providers.
+© 2018 Navistar, Inc..
+All rights reserved.
+All marks are trademarks of their respective owners.
+The text, images, graphics, sound files, animation files, video files and their arrangement on the Navistar website and paper forms are all subject to copyright and other intellectual property protection.
+Material displayed on our forms and website may be downloaded for non-commercial, personal use only, provided that all copyright and other proprietary notices contained in the materials are not removed.
+The contents of our site may not be distributed, modified, transmitted, reused or reported for commercial purposes without the express written permission of Navistar, Inc..
+The website may also contain images that are subject to the copyright rights of our providers.

-Unless otherwise indicated, all marks displayed on the Navistar Internet site are subject to the trademark rights of Navistar, including, without limitation, corporate logos and emblems.
+Unless otherwise indicated, all marks displayed on the Navistar website and are subject to the trademark rights of Navistar, including, without limitation, corporate logos and emblems.
 Nothing contained on the Navistar website should be construed as granting any license or right to use any mark or other intellectual property of Navistar or of any other party displayed on the website.
-The unauthorized use of any mark or other content displayed on any Navistar website is strictly prohibited.
+The unauthorized use of any mark or other content displayed on any Navistar form or website is strictly prohibited.